 "May the soul of this gentle, kindly youth, whom all Cleveland loved, rest in peace."

-Dr. Scullen, thanks for your sincere testimony and heartfelt willingness to share before this honorable Early Baseball Era Committee.
+Dr. Scullen, thanks for your sincere testimony and heartfelt willingness to share before this honorable Baseball Hall Of Fame Overview Committee.

 Mr. Henry, were you on site and in the clubhouse at the New York Polo Grounds immediately following the incident involving Cleveland Indian shortstop Ray Chapman being hit in the head with a pitched ball by Carl Mays, of the New York American League Yankees?